NewYorkSteak/153B-Project/index.md

 - Functional tetris game using only one type of block
 - Pseudorandom number generator function to pick differenet blocks
 - Allowed different blocks to be spawned in the same game
+- Bottom row correctly clears when it is full and shifts above rows down by 1
+- Scrapped blancing game since SPI is already used to communicate with the LED matrix